WillBooster/willbooster-configs/projects/eslint-config-react/README.md

 # eslint-config-react

-A ESLint config file for my repositories using React.
+A ESLint config file for my repositories using React & TypeScript.
 You need to do the following command to install peer dependencies.

 ```